Harish11-E/LAMForge/README.md

 # LAMForge
-LAMForge turns crystal structures into ready-to-run LAMMPS inputs by automatically constructing topology, assigning force fields and charges, and handling protons and replication for complex inorganic and hybrid systems.
+LAMForge turns crystal structures into ready-to-run LAMMPS data files by automatically constructing topology, assigning force fields and charges, and handling protons and replication for complex inorganic and hybrid systems such as MOFs and Metal Phosphonates.

 ## 📖 Citation